arjungulzzz/netforest/README.md

 Color of Cluster name is represented by the Cluster Health viz Red, Yellow, Green.

-Nodes given by d3 :
+Nodes given by d3 visualisation :

 ![alt text](https://github.com/arjungulzzz/netforest/blob/master/snaps/snap2.png "elasticsearch")

-Disk Space on Y-axis
+Disk Space is represented by Y-axis and the Elected Master Node is shown in the Table

 The nodes section will show a bar chart of available disk on each node.
 The bars are color coded as follows: